Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 The GDPR does not define “third-party data sharing” as a standalone legal concept.
 Instead, it regulates data sharing through its broader rules on the processing and disclosure of personal data.
 Article 4(2) defines processing to include “disclosure by transmission, dissemination, or otherwise making available” personal data.

-In practical terms, third-party data sharing occurs whenever an organisation makes personal data accessible to another legally distinct entity.
+In practical terms, third-party data sharing occurs whenever an organization makes personal data ACCESSIBLE to another legally distinct entity.
 The decisive factor is access, not where the data is stored, ownership of the data, or the technical method used.
 If that entity can view, receive, or otherwise use personal data as a result of that disclosure, data sharing has taken place under the GDPR and triggers the requirement for rigorous case-by-case assessments.

 Internal Use vs Third-Party Access

-Under the GDPR, whether access to personal data is considered “internal” or “third-party” depends on legal identity.
-Article 4(10) treats any natural or legal person, public authority, agency or body outside the controller, processor, or persons acting under their authority as a separate party.
 Processing is internal only where personal data is accessed within the same legal entity, even if multiple departments, teams, or employees are involved.
 Third-party data sharing arises where access is granted to legally distinct entities.
 This includes companies within a corporate group that were registered as separate entities.
-The European Data Protection Board(EDPB) has consistently clarified that companies within the same corporate group are not automatically considered a single controller and cannot rely on group membership alone to treat data access as internal.

 Controllers and Processors in Third-Party Sharing

-Once personal data is shared with a third party, the GDPR requires organisations to determine who is legally responsible for the processing.
+Once personal data is shared with a third party, the GDPR requires organizations to determine who is legally responsible for the processing.
 This responsibility is defined through role classification: controller, processor, or, in some cases, joint controller.
 Misunderstanding these roles is one of the most common sources of GDPR non-compliance in third-party data sharing.

 i).
 Sharing Data With Processors vs Other Controllers